 This Compensation Discussion and Analysis describes our compensation philosophy and the objectives, components and procedures with respect to the compensation of our Chief Executive Officer, Chief Financial Officer, and our other three most highly-compensated executive officers, which are collectively referred to as the "named executive officers."
-We provide what we believe is a competitive total compensation package to our named executive officers through a combination of base salary, long-term equity incentive compensation and broad-based benefits programs.
+We provide what we believe is a competitive total compensation package to our named executive officers through a combination of base salary, variable incentive cash compensation programs, long-term equity incentive compensation and broad-based benefits programs.
 We place significant emphasis on compensation that is tied to company performance.